wesley-a-leung/Resources/README.md

 - templates should either be a standalone function, or a struct/class
 - functions and classes should have generic types if possible
-- classes should have constant parameters passed as template parameters if possible, variable paremeters should be passed in the constructor
+- classes should have constant parameters passed as template parameters if possible, variable parameters should be passed in the constructor
 - classes and functions should have a quick summary, specify conventions used, descriptions of template parameters, constructor arguments, member functions and fields, mention the constant factor (roughly) relative to its advertised